-However, if, in a case in which the JFTC has dismissed an Application for Commitment Approval or rescinded the approval of a Commitment Plan, or the Applicant has withdrawn the Application for Commitment Approval and the materials submitted by the Applicant in connection with the application cannot be used at all as evidence, then such practice could impede the confirmation of the facts as necessary for taking Legal Measure.
-For this reason, the materials submitted by the Applicant shall not, in such a case, be returned, and they may be used as evidence for confirmation of the facts as necessary for taking Legal Measure.
+However, if, in a case in which the JFTC has dismissed an Application for Commitment Approval or rescinded the approval of a Commitment Plan, or the Applicant has withdrawn the Application for Commitment Approval and the materials submitted by the Applicant in connection with the application cannot be used at all as evidence, then such practice may impede necessary fact finding for taking Legal Measure.
+For this reason, in such a case, the materials submitted by the Applicant shall not, be returned, and they can be used as evidence in fact finding for taking Legal Measure.